Learning and volunteer ideas go hand in hand. Either makes a great retirement activity too – even if you don’t retire.

 - Join a book or movie club.
 None around?
 Start one with a few friends.
 Such clubs can provide a large range of fulfilling elderly activities.
 And develop into years of camaraderie and enjoyment.

 As you know, it’s important to exercise the brain as well as the body.

 I have seen many seniors, especially in community living, ease into their own world and even become selfish and complaining.
 They may lose perspective.
 But there ways people of all ages can learn and help, even if donating to a charitable garage sale, craft fair or holiday effort.
 Perhaps knitting, sewing, help with baking, crafting or making items for them.

 Seniors of almost any age can give hope and companionship to others, including in a facility in which they may live, or to kids.
 Volunteer ideas abound.
 These simple efforts can bring a turn-around in attitude and provide positive goals in life.

 Pages with more retirement ideas:

 Finding A Hobby — Finding a hobby that is just right for you will give you a lifetime of enjoyment.
 Here’s the top list of hobby ideas, alone or in a group.

--- More detailed information on planning your trip, things to be aware of, and what questions to ask your travel agent.
+Senior Citizen Travel — More detailed information on planning your trip, things to be aware of, and what questions to ask your travel agent.

--- Lots of very cool senior activity ideas, some great to do alone, or some in groups.
+Senior Activity Ideas — Lots of very cool senior activity ideas, some great to do alone, or some in groups.